dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 ::: moniker range=">= aspnetcore-2.2"

-Neither rate feature referenced in the above sample will be present in `HttpContext.Features` for HTTP/2 requests because modifying rate limits on a per-request basis is not supported for HTTP/2 due to the protocol's support for request multiplexing.
+Neither rate feature referenced in the prior sample are present in `HttpContext.Features` for HTTP/2 requests because modifying rate limits on a per-request basis isn't supported for HTTP/2 due to the protocol's support for request multiplexing.
 Server-wide rate limits configured via `KestrelServerOptions.Limits` still apply to both HTTP/1.x and HTTP/2 connections.

 ::: moniker-end